 Hibachi chicken are bite-sized chicken seared over high heat in butter, garlic, an Asian stir-fry sauce and finished with a drizzle of sesame oil.

-HIBACHI CHICKEN TIPS AND TRICKS
+HIBACHI CHICKEN RECIPE TIPS

 Chicken: I used boneless, skinless chicken breasts and cubed them into bite-sized pieces.
 You can use fresh or frozen, either will work.